 Nonetheless, on 7 January 2020, Chinese scientists were able to isolate the virus from an infected patient and perform genome sequencing.
 The sequence became available to the World Health Organization on 12 January 2020, thus facilitating laboratories from different countries to produce specific diagnostic PCR tests for novel infections.

-Based on the sequence, the Wuhan coronavirus is a beta coronavirus of group 2B with at least 70 percent similarity with SARS-CoV.
+A genetic sequence revealed that SARS-CoV-2 is a beta coronavirus of group 2B with at least 70 percent similarity with SARS-CoV.
 Its RNA sequence is approximately 30 kbp in length.
 A report by Jon Cohen and Dennis Normile also noted that the virus closely resembles four bat coronaviruses.

 The China CDC National Institute for Viral Disease Control and Prevention, Institute of Pathogen Biology, and Wuhan Jinyintan Hospital also isolated and reported five genomes of 2019-nCoV.
 These are BetaCoV/Wuhan/IVDC-HB-01/2019, BetaCoV/Wuhan/IVDC-HB-04/2020, BetaCoV/Wuhan/IVDC-HB-05/2019, BetaCoV/Wuhan/WIV04/2019, and BetaCoV/Wuhan/IPBCAMS-WH-01/2019.